0xnan-dev/snappblock-api/README.md

 # Snapblock API

-An API to communicate with ISCN and IPFS
+API to communicates with ISCN and IPFS